Video Game / Hugo's House of Horrors

 - The killer dog is accompanied by a brief clip of "(How Much Is) That Doggie in the Window?".

-- In the sequel Hugo's girlfriend Penelope saves The Doctor from a Dalek, confusing the hell out of a lot of stateside players who weren't familiar with British programming (the BBC America channel wouldn't exist for another seven years after the game).
-In fact, a few strategy guides written at the time treat it as a Big Lipped Alligator Moment.
+- In the sequel Hugo's girlfriend Penelope saves The Doctor from a Dalek, confusing the hell out of a lot of stateside players who weren't familiar with British programming (the BBC America channel wouldn't exist for another seven years after the game, so Doctor Who was very much a niche fandom in the U.S. until then).
+In fact, a few strategy guides written at the time treat it as a Big-Lipped Alligator Moment.

 - Trial-and-Error Gameplay: Typically for its genre and era, experimenting with items has a very high probability of resulting in death.

 - Twist Ending: The murder in the second game?
 That was actually Hugo's uncle and cousin rehearsing a play where they play the victim and killer, respectively.

-- The Unseen: Penelope is only seen as a silhouette in the first game, but gets an actual sprite in the second game.
+- The Unseen: Penelope is only seen as a silhouette in the first game, but gets an actual sprite in the second and third games.

 - We Were Rehearsing a Play: In the second game, when describing a certain event.